mongodb-developer/golang-quickstart/aggregation/performing-complex-mongodb-data-aggregation-queries-with-go.md

 fmt.Println(showsLoadedStruct)
 ```

-Notice that we're now using a `[]PodcastEpisode` to store the results rather than a `[]interface{}`.
+Notice that we're now using a `[]PodcastEpisode` to store the results rather than a `[]bson.M`.
 While we don't demonstrate it in this example, we would have access to each field within that data structure if we wanted to.

 ## Conclusion